Danielle Lithwick, MA, RP | Psychotherapy & Counselling for Eating Disorders and Body Image Concerns | Ottawa, ON

 Do you often wish you could have your “old” body back and feel frustrated that your current eating and exercising habits are not giving you the results you believe you could have?

 If you answered yes to any of these, it is possible that you are suffering from unhealthy or disordered eating practices, and negative body image.
 This is not a diagnostic tool or assessment.
-These are just some common behaviours that I’ve observed (and been through myself during my own recovery) of those that struggle with food and body image.
+These are just some common behaviours that I’ve observed of those that struggle with food and body image.
 And these are often behaviours I hear about from those that claim that they don’t have something as “extreme” as an eating disorder, but that these are just “normal” ways to be with food and your body in today's world.

 I would agree, but just because something is common and accepted in society, doesn’t mean that it’s “normal” or that is has to be.
 And I’m not trying to say that something is wrong or pathological with you if you are engaging in any of these thoughts or behaviours about food and your body.
 Trying to live happily and survive in a thin and health-obsessed society has led to a normalization of diet and body obsession.
 And because most diets fail in the long run, but the thin ideal still prevails, the struggle with food and body image persists.
 So this is not your fault.
 Nothing is wrong with you.
 These struggles are simply a product of a disordered eating society and systems.